geekbrains-techlead/java-jenkins-geekbrains/README.md

 # hello-world-servlet
-HelloWorld Servlet example with corresponding Dockerfile Delete Some changes for web hook
+HelloWorld Servlet example with corresponding Dockerfile Add Some changes for web hook